arangodb/arangodb/3rdParty/etcd/README.md

 First install [goreman](https://github.com/mattn/goreman), which manages Procfile-based applications.

-Our [Profile script](./Procfile) will set up a local example cluster.
+Our [Procfile script](./Procfile) will set up a local example cluster.
 You can start it with:

 ```sh
 goreman start